The Origins of Digital Banking

 With the rise of e-commerce and online payments, ensuring security has become a paramount concern for the banking industry.
 As more transactions are conducted digitally, the risk of data breaches and identity theft has increased significantly.
 Hackers are constantly finding new ways to exploit vulnerabilities in online banking systems, putting customer information and financial assets at risk.

-See also Digital Banking Security and Fraud Prevention
+See also Digital Banking Innovations in Africa

 In response, banks and fintech companies have implemented various security measures to protect their customers.
 These include multi-factor authentication, encryption technologies, and real-time fraud detection systems.
 Additionally, regulatory bodies have established guidelines and standards to ensure the security of online transactions.